 The sample traffic patterns are selected from different configurations of half-to-half collective data exchanges between a set of sending and a set of receiving processors, where each sending processor carries out a transmission to each receiving processor.
-We identified for T1 architecture 362 different collective communication patterns [Gabrielyan03].
+Within each node we allocate one of the processors for transmission and the other one for reception such that for any given allocation of nodes, we obtain an equal number of sending and receiving processors.